SAIL-GuoLab/DeepContrast_Demo/README.md

 **Newly_generated_prediction** is an empty folder and will be filled with new predictions once "./Demo_scripts/generate_new_predictions.py" is executed.

 **Environment_setup** contains the anaconda configuration file "DeepContrast.yml" with which one can quickly configure an environment suitable to run our scripts.
-We have tested it on a Linux system and a Windows system and they both worked as expected.
 If it doesn't work on your machine, you would probably need to manually install the required packages (and anaconda as well if not installed).

 *More detailed descriptions can be found in the respective folders.*